From Credible Messengers to Weaving Wellness: A Program Rooted in Relationship and Renewal

 Outside of work, Asia enjoys hiking, meditating, and offering sound therapy to others.
 To her, the DRC is more than a workplace.
 It’s a home for shared respect and collective healing.

-Contact Weaving Wellness
+Weaving Wellness Mentor-in-training